Rozzell Medina (he/him), Lead Instructor

 Rozzell grew up in and around Choctaw, Oklahoma; San Francisco, California; and San Antonio, Texas.
 He has lived in Portland for about 20 years, though he loves wandering off now and then, mostly to visit ancestral homelands in Mexico and New Mexico.

-Adam Davis (he/him) has been the executive director of Oregon Humanities since 2013 and previously directed the Center for Civic Reflection in Chicago.
+Adam has been the executive director of Oregon Humanities since 2013 and previously directed the Center for Civic Reflection in Chicago.
 In these jobs, he's trained thousands of discussion leaders across the country, facilitated hundreds of community and workplace discussions, moderated onstage conversations with community-builders, office-holders, and authors, and worked on organizational planning, support, and growth.
 He is host of Oregon Humanities’ podcast and radio show, The Detour, and he has edited books including Taking Action, The Civically Engaged Reader, and Hearing the Call across Traditions.
 Adam has taught several philosophy and literature classes in Humanity in Perspective and other Clemente Courses.

 Comments